cloudflips32/club-template/README.md

 ## Features

 - **Community**: Encourages open-source contributions and collaboration among students and software engineers.
-- **Internship Opportunies**: A collection of utilities useful for software engineers.
+- **Internship Opportunies**: A collection of resources useful for students seeking internship roles.
 - **Club Events**: Meeting times and subjects of interest listed.

 ## Installation